HEALTHY HAPPY KIDS - PARENTS GUIDE TO WHAT MATTERS MOST

 After baby food, the next step in eating is moving onto toddler finger foods.
 That’s when your baby’s food world opens up and is full of adventure and new experiences.

-Remember the “honeymoon stage of feeding” when your baby started solids?
-He was open to new flavors, textures and experiences.
-It was a time when you and your baby were in sync and your baby ate anything.
+Remember the “honeymoon stage of feeding” when your baby first started solids?
+They were open to new flavors, textures and experiences.
+It was a time when you and your baby were in sync and your baby ate any solid food you offered.

 What happened to that adventurous eater?

 Your baby is a toddler now.
-He’s more curious and wants to explore his world independently, and that includes eating, too.
+They’re more curious and want to explore their world independently, and that includes eating.
 And that’s a good thing!
-This is all part of the developmental changes we expect to happen in toddlerhood.
+This is all part of the developmental changes we expect to happen during toddlerhood.

-Feeding gets harder and may become less enjoyable.
+But other things happen, too.
+You worry about choking hazard foods.
+Feeding may get harder and less enjoyable.
 You and your child may struggle.

-Yes, allowing your toddler to feed himself can get messy!
-Even though food ends up on the floor, in their chair and on themselves, allowing self-feeding is so very important.
+Of course, allowing your toddler to feed themself can be messy!
+Even though food may end up on the floor, in their hair, on the chair and elsewhere, I understand as a pediatric dietitian that self-feeding is so very important.

-In this article, you’ll learn the benefits of finger foods and my favorite nutrient-rich finger foods for toddlers.
+In this article, you’ll learn the benefits of finger foods for toddlers and some of my favorite delicious finger foods.

 [Related] Toddler Multivitamins: What You Should Know Before You Buy